 - Bike helmets are required for riders or passengers under 16 years old.
 The rider or passenger also has to make sure the helmet fits properly and is secured by a strap that meets the federal safety standard for bike helmets.

-- If the helmet was purchased before October 1, 2012, it can be worn until January 1, 2016 as long as it meets the standards of the American National Standards Institute, Snell Memorial Foundation, or any other nationally recognized standards for bicycle helmets adopted by the department.
+- If the helmet was purchased before October 1, 2012, then it can be worn until January 1, 2016, as long as it meets the standards of the American National Standards Institute, Snell Memorial Foundation or any other nationally recognized standards for bicycle helmets adopted by the department.

 (e) Law enforcement officers and school crossing guards may issue a bicycle safety brochure and a verbal warning to a bicycle rider or passenger who violates this subsection.
 A bicycle rider or passenger who violates this subsection may be issued a citation by a law enforcement officer and assessed a fine for a pedestrian violation, as provided in s.
 318.18.
 The court shall dismiss the charge against a bicycle rider or passenger for a first violation of paragraph (d) upon proof of purchase of a bicycle helmet that complies with this subsection.

-- Example: If you are wearing a bike helmet, but your passenger isn’t, the passenger may be issued a verbal warning, safety brochure, or a ticket with a fine.
+- Example: If you are wearing a bike helmet but your passenger isn’t, then the passenger may be issued a verbal warning, safety brochure or a ticket with a fine.

 (4) No person riding upon any bicycle, coaster, roller skates, sled, or toy vehicle may attach the same or himself or herself to any vehicle upon a roadway.
 This subsection does not prohibit attaching a bicycle trailer or bicycle semitrailer to a bicycle if that trailer or semitrailer is commercially available and has been designed for such attachment.